 Pregnant females who smoke have high risks of miscarriage or premature birth.
 In addition, fetal exposure to nicotine can lead to impaired fetal brain and regressive lung development.

 Tar causes bronchial diseases, lung cancer, and damage to the air sacs of the lungs.
 It is brown and sticky, thus, it stains the lung tissue, teeth, and fingernails.

 3. Carbon monoxide

-It reduces the oxygen delivery to the body organs, the most critical of which are the brain and heart.
-Consequently, heart diseases, dizziness, and vomiting occur.
+It reduces the delivery of oxygen to body organs, the most critical of which are the brain and heart.
+Consequently, heart disease, dizziness, and vomiting occur.
 Exposure to high levels of carbon monoxide causes death.

 Infographic Source: Visually.

 Although some smokers don’t find it hard to quit, others need help to manage the cessation.
-Quitting is done gradually to avoid the withdrawal symptoms being severe and make the relapse less likely.
+Stopping is done gradually to avoid severe withdrawal symptoms and make relapse less likely.
 Visiting smoking cessation clinics are the perfect decision for that.

 - Attention difficulties.